MartyC-137/postgis-docker/README.md

 echo "my_pgadmin_password" > pgadmin_pwd.txt
 ```

-- Create a file called `postgres_pwd.txt` containing the password for connecting to and admistering the postgis database.
-Note this file is only read when initializing the postgres database the first time the container is started with an empty data sub-directory.
-If you want to change the database password subsequently, it will require using the `ALTER USER` command in the psql shell.
+- Create a file called `postgres_pwd.txt` containing the password for connecting to and admistering the Postgis database.
+Note this file is only read when initializing the Postgres database the first time the container is started with an empty data sub-directory.
+If you want to change the database password after the initial container build, it will require using the `ALTER USER` command in the psql shell.

 ``` sh
 echo "my_postgres_password" > postgres_pwd.txt